Interviews with TMM Curators and Staff

 Audio recordings of interviews with Curators and Staff of The Military Museums, Calgary, Alberta

-1. Interview with Senior Curator Rory Cory, Tour of Duty: Canada and the Vietnam War, Part 1, 2018
+1. Interview with Senior Curator Rory Cory, Tour of Duty: Canadians and the Vietnam War, Part 1, 2018

-2. Interview with Art Curator Katherine Ylitalo, Tour of Duty: Canada and the Vietnam War, Part 2, 2018
+2. Interview with Art Curator Katherine Ylitalo, Tour of Duty: Canadians and the Vietnam War, Part 2, 2018

-3. Interview with Senior Curator Rory Cory, Tour of Duty: Canada and the Vietnam War, Part 3, 2018
+3. Interview with Senior Curator Rory Cory, Tour of Duty: Canadians and the Vietnam War, Part 3, 2018

 In this episode, Greg Wilson and Rory Cory discuss individual stories of the American and Vietnamese people who came to Canada following the War in Vietnam.
 They also discussed the history of the draft and conscription in the United States and Canada.

-4. Tour of Duty: Canada and the Vietnam War (Supplemental Material), 2018
+4. Tour of Duty: Canadians and the Vietnam War (Supplemental Material), 2018

 In this final instalment on our series about the Canadian experience in the Vietnam War, we hear the voices of the veterans themselves as they share their own personal stories.
 Thanks to Rory Cory and the SAIT A/V department for the creation of these interviews.